Zoom (Electric Light Orchestra album): Recording

 Zoom was recorded primarily by Jeff Lynne alone, with guest musicians including George Harrison and Ringo Starr.
-It was one of Harrison's last recordings before his death.
+Zoom is the first ELO album not to feature original drummer Bev Bevan and was one of Harrison's last recordings before his death.
 The only other ELO member appearing on the album, Richard Tandy, appears on the opening track and performed live in promotional concerts.

 Release and reception

 The album was the band's first release of new material since Balance of Power, released in 1986.
 Although billed as a return to the classic ELO sound, the album sales were relatively poor and a planned North American concert tour was cancelled.
 Upon release, the album charted at number 34 in the UK Albums Chart.
 In the US, it debuted at number 94 on the Billboard 200 and number 14 on the Billboard Top Internet Albums chart, with around 18,000 copies sold in the United States.
 As of October 2015, the album had sold 87,000 copies in the US.

 The album peaked at number 51 on Austria's Ö3 Austria Top 40 Longplay chart, and number 16 on Germany's Media Control Album Chart.
-The single from the album Alright peaked at number 87 on the Dutch Top 40 chart in the Netherlands.
+The single from the album "Alright" peaked at number 87 on the Dutch Top 40 chart in the Netherlands.

-A remaster by Frontiers was released on 19 April 2013 in the UK, and on 23 April 2013 in the US, and included four previously unreleased bonus tracks; two of them being live recordings from the 2001 Zoom Tour Live PBS taping at CBS Television City in Los Angeles.
+A remaster by Frontiers was released on 19 April 2013 in the UK, and on 23 April 2013 in the US, and included four previously unreleased bonus tracks, two of them live recordings from the 2001 Zoom Tour Live PBS taping at CBS Television City in Los Angeles.
 The remaster of the Japan-only track, "Long Black Road" (which doesn't appear on the Frontiers release), was included along with "10538 Overture" in the soundtrack for the 2013 film American Hustle.